OtterUpdates/EchoUnofficialProofreadingUpdates/notes-and-regex.md

   * e.g. "{font}An example sentence"
   * In this case, the first quotation mark would appear in standard font style and the second would appear in custom font style
   * search for fonts used after opening quote: `\\".*\{font`
+  * (NOT DONE, too many occurrences and I would want an official go-ahead before pulling the trigger.
+This is also not very noticeable to an average reader unless you are looking for it.
+These are objective upgrades though, so they should be done at some point.)

 # CONSISTENCY